vc-yang/vc-yang.github.io/_pages/02_publications.md

 My paper my project on the polarization of political parties is in preparation for publication.
 Hopefully, they will appear here soon.

+My work on modeling large scale human behavior:

 * **V.C.
 Yang** , A.V.
 Papachristos, D.M.
-Abrams, 'The origin of urban productivity scaling laws: mathematical model and new empirical evidence,' under review [[Pre-print]](http://arxiv.org/abs/1712.00476).
+Abrams, 'The origin of urban productivity scaling laws: mathematical model and new empirical evidence,' under review. [[Pre-print]](http://arxiv.org/abs/1712.00476).

 * L. Lee, S. Zhang, **V.C.
 Yang** , 'Do two parties represent the US?
 Clustering analysis of US public ideology survey,' under review. [[Pre-print]](arxiv.org/abs/1710.09347).